Mount Vernon: Buildings and grounds

+The estate contained 8000 acre when George Washington lived there.
+As of 2011, the property consists of 500 acre, including the mansion and over 30 other buildings near the riverfront.

 Architecture

-The present mansion was built in phases from approximately 1734, by an unknown architect, under the supervision of Augustine Washington.
+Construction on the present mansion at Mount Vernon began in approximately 1734 and was built in incremental stages by an unknown architect under the supervision of Augustine Washington.
 This staggered and unplanned evolution is indicated by the off-center main door.
 As completed and seen today, the house is in a loose Palladian style.
 The principal block, dating from about 1734, was a one-story house with a garret.
 In the 1750s, the roof was raised to a full second story and a third floor garret.
 There were also one-story extensions added to the north and south ends of the house; these were torn down during the next building phase.
 The present day mansion is 11,028 sqft.

 In 1774, the second expansion began.
 A two-story wing was added to the south side.
 Two years later a large two-story room was added to the north side.
 Two single-story secondary wings were built in 1775.
 These secondary wings, which house the servants hall on the northern side and the kitchen on the southern side, are connected to the corps de logis by symmetrical, quadrant colonnades, built in 1778.
 The completion of the colonnades cemented the classical Palladian arrangement of the complex and formed a distinct cour d'honneur, known at Mount Vernon as Mansion Circle, giving the house its imposing perspective.

 The corps de logis has a hipped roof with dormers and the secondary wings have gable roofs with dormers.
 In addition to its second story, the importance of the corps de logis is further emphasized by two large chimneys piercing the roof and by a cupola surmounting the center of the house; this octagonal focal point has a short spire topped by a gilded dove of peace.
 This placement of the cupola is more in the earlier Carolean style than Palladian and was probably incorporated to improve ventilation of the enlarged attic and enhance the overall symmetry of the structure and the two wings; a similar cupola crowns the Governor's House at Williamsburg, of which Washington would have been aware.

 Though no architect is known to have designed Mount Vernon, some attribute the design to John Ariss, a prominent Virginia architect who designed Paynes Church in Fairfax County (now destroyed) and likely Mount Airy in Richmond County.
 Other sources credit Colonel Richard Blackburn, who also designed Rippon Lodge in Prince William County and the first Falls Church.
 Blackburn's granddaughter Anne married Bushrod Washington, George's nephew, and is interred at the Washingtons' tomb on the grounds.
 Most architectural historians believe that the design of Mount Vernon is solely attributable to Washington alone and that the involvement of any other architects is based on conjecture.